 - Main Search Engines form the market do not use the metadata information in mages as a search key.
-Lately Google Image announced that they now display the IPTC field (read our article about metadata standards), but so far IMATAG search engine is the only one allowing you to enter your query by copyright.
+Lately Google Image announced that they now display the IPTC field (read our article about metadata standards), but so far IMATAG’s search engine is the only one allowing to query by copyright.

 Digital watermark advantage: monitoring your images online with digital watermarking is the only way to certify that images found online were initially sourced by you, and thus the only reliable way to script automated process like invoicing, claiming or sending a DMCA, building statistics and reports…

 You can check your images integrity to ensure that your brand chart or your reputation is respected, to detect counterfeit or grey market.
 See more details in our article 5 Reasons Why Brands Should Monitor Their Images.

 A premature release of an image to the public can have devastating consequences to some brands.
 In other cases where exclusivity or scarcity makes the value of an image, the photographer or its agency can decide to end a contract with a client who has published a photo without authorisation.

 Platforms like Youtube detect the use of media (mainly audio and video) to protect copyright holders subscribed to this service.
 To do so, a signature of these medias was recorded in the database.
 Similar solutions are proposed based on a blockchain, but with certain disadvantages (read also “About blockchain and decentralized copyright management of images”).
 Watermarking images is the the safest way to reverse seach a content-ID database due to the increased accuracy of match results.